Canadian English: Education

-In the US, the four years of high school are termed the freshman, sophomore, junior, and senior years (terms also used for college years); in Canada, the specific levels are used instead (i.e., "grade nine").
+In parts of the US, the four years of high school are termed the freshman, sophomore, junior, and senior years (terms also used for college years); in Canada, the specific levels are used instead, such as "grade nine" in lieu of freshman.
 As for higher education, only the term freshman (often reduced to frosh) has some currency in Canada.
+Moreover, some Canadian public-school systems have adolescents start high-school in "Grade 10" or, the sophomore year, although, this can depend on the province and even vary within a school-district.
 The American usages "sophomore", "junior" and "senior" are not used in Canadian university terminology, or in speech.
-The specific high-school grades and university years are therefore stated and individualized; for example, the grade 12s failed to graduate; John is in his second year at McMaster.
-The "first year", "third year" designation also applies to Canadian law school students, as opposed to the common American usage of "1L", "2L" and "3L".
+The specific high-school grades and university years are therefore stated and individualized; for example, "Sarah is starting Grade 10 this year", which Americans would state as "Sarah is going to be a sophomore this year".
+Similarly in the post-secondary education context, "Francois is in second year of university" rather than the Americanism "Francois is a sophomore in college".

 Canadian students use the term marks (more common in England) or grades (more common in the US) to refer to their results.
-Usage is very mixed, although marks more commonly refer to a single score whereas grades often refers to the cumulative score in that class.
+Usage is mixed, although marks more commonly refer to a single score whereas grades often refers to the cumulative score in that class.